aosabook/500lines/functionalDB/chapter.md

 The approach used when designing and implementing followed to Clojure appoach of having a minimal core and provide additional capabilities via libraries.
 The basic functionallity of the database was defined to be its data maintenance - storage, lifecycle and indexing.
 These capabilities were implemented in these files:

-* constructs.clj - data structures - Database, Layer, Entity, Attr and indices.
+* constructs.clj - data structures - Database, Layer, Entity, Attr and indexes.
 * manage.clj - all things related to managing databases and connections to them
 * storage.clj - where the storage APIs are defined as well as providing the InMemory implementation
 * core.clj -  where data life cycle, indexing and transacting is handled